Skip to content

 Top Programs

 The fields Ohio Technical College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 Ohio Technical College, located in Cleveland, Ohio, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 82%.
+The graduation rate is roughly 82%.

-After financial aid, the average net price at Ohio Technical College — the real out-of-pocket cost once federal grants and scholarships are applied — is about $34,972.
+The average net price at Ohio Technical College, the amount students actually pay each year after federal grants and scholarships, is about $34,972.
 Students from families earning under $30,000 typically pay closer to $33,752 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $12,000.
+The median graduate leaves with about $12,000 in federal student loans.

-Ten years out, alumni of Ohio Technical College earn a median of $48,450, roughly in line with national averages for graduates.
+Ten years out, alumni of Ohio Technical College earn a median of $48,450, roughly in line with the national average for college graduates.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Ohio Technical College, with an economic connectedness score of 1.21 (about 1.0 is the national norm).
-Its friending bias is low (-0.02), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Ohio Technical College.
+Its economic connectedness score is 1.21, where about 1.0 is the national norm.
+Its friending bias is low (-0.02), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools